top of page

 Basic Joinery Techniques

-• Dovetail Joint: Often used in drawers and high-quality furniture, dovetails are known for their strength and aesthetic appeal.
-This joint consists of interlocking fingers, making it very durable.
+• Dovetail Joint: Used in drawers and quality furniture, known for strength and appeal.

 Sanding and Finishing Techniques

-• Use a sanding block for flat surfaces to maintain consistent pressure.
+• Use a sanding block for flat surfaces.

 Common Mistakes to Avoid